sauravakolia/GameOfDeepLearning/README.md

 'Cruise': 4,
 'Tankers': 5}
 There are three files provided to you, viz train.zip, test.csv and sample_submission.csv which have the following structure.

 | Variable | Definition |
 | --- | --- |
 | `image` |Name of the image in the dataset (ID column) |
 | `category` | Ship category code|
-Variable	Definition
-image	Name of the image in the dataset (ID column) category	Ship category code

 train.zip contains the images corresponding to both train and test set along with the true labels for train set images in train.csv